SolarHive

 Initial Problem Discovery

-We chose to focus on renewable energy access, especially solar energy, after discovering that it only makes up about 3% of Indiana's electricity generation (EIA, 2024).
+This project started in our Interaction Design Practice class, where my team chose to tackle UN Sustainable Development Goal 7 - Affordable and Clean Energy.
+We chose to work on renewable energy access, especially solar energy, after finding that it only makes up about ~3% of Indiana's electricity generation (EIA, 2024).

 Sources of electricity generation in Indiana (GWh, 2024)